alexconst/alexconst.github.io/_drafts/ansible.md

       # Use Jinja2 template filters to check if the field 'failed' exists
       when: file_check | failed

-      # Given that we'll re-use the list it's convenient to save it to a register
+      # Don't Repeat Yourself.
+Save the target hosts list to a register
     - name: Dummy task to build list of nodes for ssh fingerprint
       assert: { that: "'a' == 'a'" }
       # create a custom sequence and save it to register target_hosts